 Valentine’s Day Crafts

 I always make time for a craft or two during our classroom Valentine’s Day party.
 Crafts serve so many important purposes.
 They help build fine motor control, scissor skills, visual-spatial relationships, creativity, as well as the ability to listen to and follow directions.

-This love monster glyph is a fun way to get to your students a little bit more during Valentine’s Day.
+This love monster glyph is a fun way to get to know your students a little bit more during Valentine’s Day.

 One of my favorite Valentine’s Day crafts are these mosaic hearts made from cut up foam pieces.
 Add a magnet strip to the back, so that the kiddos’ loved ones can hang it on the refrigerator.